|

 lives, and family members who live out an authentic Christian faith.

-day the hearts of the youth must be transformed by the Gospel in order
+the hearts of the youth must be transformed by the Gospel in order for

-for church attendance to make sense.
-Otherwise, going to church is
+church attendance to make sense.
+Otherwise, going to church is pointless

-pointless and meaningless, and the ways of the world become so
+and meaningless, and the ways of the world become so attractive,

-attractive, especially at the pivotal point of transition from high
+especially at the pivotal point of transition from high school to

 “A college campus is a new, exciting, vibrant place for a freshman.